The areas of the "Design" module

 influences the text format in the table cells of the column.

-If you click on "Show CSS properties in dialog" at the top right here, you can edit the CSS rules in a convenient wizard.
-With the S, M and L buttons at the top right, you can define to which display sizes the CSS property applies.
+If you click here on "Show CSS properties in dialog", CSS rules can be conveniently edited in a wizard.
+Use the S, M and L buttons at the top right to specify the display size for which the CSS rules apply.

 Background